hyperledgendary/setup-hyperledger-fabric-action/README.md

 ## About

-This action will install the Hyperledger Fabric CLIs (peer, fabric-ca-client etc) and set the path and `FABRIC_CFG_CONFIG`
+This action will install the Hyperledger Fabric CLIs (peer, fabric-ca-client etc) and set the path and `FABRIC_CFG_CONFIG` It can also pull down the docker images that match the version of the CLIs

 ## Usage